Green Party drops bid for statewide Pennsylvania recount

 The decision came two days before a court hearing was scheduled in the case.
 Saturday’s court filing to withdraw the case said the Green Party-backed voters who filed the case “are regular citizens of ordinary means” and cannot afford the $1 million bond ordered by the court by 5 p.m.
 Monday.
 However, Green Party-backed efforts to force recounts and analyze election software in scattered precincts were continuing.

-Stein planned to make an announcement about the Pennsylvania recount Monday outside the Trump Tower in New York.
+Stein plans to make an announcement about the Pennsylvania recount Monday outside the Trump Tower in New York, aides said.

 The court case had been part of an effort spearheaded by Stein to force recounts in Michigan, Pennsylvania and Wisconsin, three states with a history of backing Democrats for president that were narrowly and unexpectedly won by Trump over Democrat Hillary Clinton.